l77rodeo/gmlan/README.md

 # GMLAN Definition
 This repositority defineds GMLAN CANBUS messages that are used by General Motors to communication information between control modules in GM vehicles.

+All of this information (so far) is from a vehicle with a E38 PCM (Powertrain COntrol Module) and T43 TCM (Transmission Control Module).
+The information is likely to be relevant to many other GM ECU's as the GM standard GMW8762 applies to many vehicles.

 Specifically, I am attempting to understand the message content and structure of high speed (HS) 11 bit canbus data maessages with the following message IDs:

 0C7